EVEREST | Nepal

 - State of the art projector for movies

-- Book swap library
+- Book swap library for all climbers

-- Ping-pong table
+- Ping-pong table and annual tournament

-Everest Executive Domes
+Everest Expedition Amenities: Executive Domes

-- Personal, powered, 4m geodesic domes
+- Personal, powered, 4-meter geodesic domes

-- Insulated throughout
+- Insulated throughout for comfort and warmth

-- Personal heater & humidifier
+- Personal heater and humidifier

-- Personal US style power outlet for charging and power board
+- North American power outlet for charging

 - Overhead lighting

-- Raised and carpeted flooring
+- Raised and carpeted flooring for comfort

 - Viewing window with curtains

-Everest Associate House Tents
+Everest Expedition Amenities: Associate House Tents

 - Overhead lighting

-- Raised and carpeted flooring
+- Raised and carpeted flooring for comfort

-- Table & chair for work station
+- Table and chair for working and relaxing

 - Power outlet for charging